eduvpn/documentation/FEDORA_VPN_SERVER.md

 `/etc/vpn-server-api/default/config.yaml` and set `twoFactor` to `true` under the `internet` profile.

-Regenerate the server configuration, and restart the OpenVPN process:
+Regenerate the server configuration, and restart the OpenVPN process, if you enabled "Port Share" you also need to restart `openvpn@default-internet-1`.

     $ sudo vpn-server-node-server-config --profile internet
     $ sudo systemctl restart openvpn@default-internet-0
+    $ #sudo systemctl restart openvpn@default-internet-1

 After this, if users want to download a new configuration, they will be forced to enroll for two-factor authentication first before being allowed to download